SvarDOS/edrdos/README.md

 ## Installation

-After building, make sure that the _dist_ directory contains
+After building, make sure that the _bin_ directory contains

  - DRBIO.SYS and DRDOS.SYS, or KERNEL.SYS
  - COMMAND.COM